-Use statplot to plot the sites with population density (SITES, DENS); number of workers/visitors (SITES,WVPD); and the number of people using the metro stop nearest each site on a week day (SITES, MFPWD).
-Trace will identify any ordered pair in the plot, for example, (1, 18573) gives the average number of metro fares per day for DuPont Circle (Figure 3).
-Arrowing up or down displays the variables for a given site.
+Use Data & Statistics to plot the population density, number of workers/visitors and the number of people using the metro stop nearest each site on a week day versus the population (Menu>Plot Properties>Add Y-Variable).
+Highlighting one of the ordered pairs for a site, for example, (7836, 75000) for Dupont Circle, will highlight all of the associated points for Dupont Circle (Figure 3).

+(Note that Menu>Actions>Add Text was used to display the names and Menu>Analyze>Plot value were used to create Figure 3.)
 From this perspective, three sites - Farragut Square, Union Station and Dupont Circle - have the largest number of potential customers during a week day.

-There are three costs of concern to the Truckr:
+There are three costs of concern to the Truckr.